 Commercial, public, and other organizations use physical biometric data to enhance security.
 Often, they combine biometrics with traditional measures like passwords to increase security.

-Healthcare providers and individuals also use this data to measure health and to measure individual progress on health or fitness-related goals.
+Healthcare providers and individuals also use this data to measure health and many people use their own personal data to measure progress on health or fitness-related goals.

 A security-related physical biometrics data set should be large enough to differentiate between individuals in the data set.
 However, if it is too large, the machine learning program loses efficacy.

-Healthcare-related physical biometrics data, on the other hand, records new data alongside past data in order to track progress.
+Healthcare-related physical biometrics data, on the other hand, records new data alongside past data in order to track progress and to draw a comparison.
 This is true whether the data set measures an individual or a population.

-In all cases, the data recorded must be clear (if an image), complete, and up-to-date.
+In all cases, the data recorded must be crystal clear (if an image), complete, and up-to-date.

 Tech5 has launched an updated facial recognition engine for touchless access control and time and attendance applications, with built-in mask detection.